USC-ACTLab/crazyswarm/docs2/faq.rst

 - **Motion capture integration.**
   In Crazyswarm1, the motion capture integration is part of the crazyswarm_server, due to limitations in the ROS1 pub/sub system.
-  In contrast, Crazyswarm2 now follows a better ROS-style design, where our motion capture abstraction layer and custom frame-by-frame tracking is available as a `separate ROS2 package <https://github.com/IMRCLab/motion_capture_tracking>`_.
+  In contrast, Crazyswarm2 now follows a better ROS-style design, where our motion capture abstraction layer and custom frame-by-frame tracking is available as a `separate ROS 2 package <https://github.com/IMRCLab/motion_capture_tracking>`_.
   In addition, Crazyswarm2 is designed to support other localization methods (lighthouse, or on-board only localization) from the start.

 - **Communication backend.**